Executive Physicals in Atlanta, GA: Emory Healthcare vs. PartnerMD

 Choosing an Atlanta Executive Health Provider: Next Steps

-Now that you know a little about the differences between two Atlanta executive health providers — Emory and PartnerMD — we hope you are closer to making a decision.
-Before you do make a decision, you’ll want to answer these questions:
+Now that you know a little about the differences between two Atlanta executive health providers — Emory and PartnerMD — we hope you are closer to deciding.
+Before you do decide, you’ll want to answer these questions:

 - What type of relationship with the doctors will your employees value the most?

 - Which customization options would you like your employees to choose to address their health issues?